 Gateway Reviews are short, focused and independent expert Reviews held at key points in a project's lifecycle.
-They are appraisals of infrastructure projects that highlight risks and issues which if not addressed, may threaten successful delivery.
+They are appraisals of infrastructure projects that highlight risks and issues which, if not addressed, may threaten successful delivery.
 Gateway Reviews are supported by periodic Health Checks which assist in identifying issues which may emerge between decision points.
-Health Checks will be carried out, when required, by an independent team of experienced practitioners.
+Deep Dives are conducted at any stage of a project's lifecycle but focus on a few major issues that have been identified and are based on the Terms of Reference prepared by the GCA.
+Health Checks and Deep Dives, when required, are carried out by an independent expert review team.